 Mapping the Latino vote in the primaries

-Updated April 27 — Which U.S. party holds more sway over the Latino vote?
+Updated June 8 — Which U.S. party holds more sway over the Latino vote?
 The Democrats—and that could have big implications for the November 8 general election.
-So far this primary season, Latinos are turning out at a rate of 2 to 1 for Democratic primary contests over Republican ones, even while overall Republican turnout is hitting record numbers.
+In this primary season, Latinos turned out at a rate of 2 to 1 for Democratic primary contests over Republican ones, even while overall Republican turnout is hitting record numbers.
 Based on exit polls and vote counts, we project in the map above how many Latinos participated in the primary contests, and from that, the rate at which they’re turning out for both parties in each state.

 Not every state that's held a primary so far is included on the map above.
-For some states that held caucuses, exit polls may not yet have been released.
+For some states that held caucuses, exit polls may not be available.
 For others, Latinos made up 1 percent or less of those surveyed in exit polls in both parties, and so we're not able to calculate significant comparable turnout rates.